bharvey125/SeniorAppliedScientist_assement/README.md

 Detailed analysis can be found in the notebooks [here](https://github.com/bharvey125/SeniorAppliedScientist_assement/tree/main/busarrival-pred/notebooks)

 ## <u>Findings:</u>
 -	It was found that the trend in performance is getting worse across the three months examined.
 -	Specific routes are performing worse than others.
-- Specific Neighborhoods perform drastically worse than others.
+-	Specific Neighborhoods perform drastically worse than others After cleaning some specific routes, the best and worst are.. o	-Best: Westdale - Grace Hospital o	-Worst: South St. Anne's Express
 -	17:00 is the worst performing time during the week and 15:00/16:00 is the worst performing during the weekend.
-- Mid-week performance worse then weekends.
+-	Mid-week performance worse than weekends.

   ## <u>Trend in Avg Times Across Days Of Week</u>
   ![Count Of Extreme Events By Day](https://github.com/bharvey125/SeniorAppliedScientist_assement/blob/main/Graphs/Count%20of%20extreme%20events%20by%20day.png)
 - An extreme event is defined as deviations that are 1.5*middle 50% of the data away from the bottom 25%